PlasmaControl/DESC/README.md

 ### Priorities

 - continuation method
+    - more testing to make sure it gives good results
+    - checkpointing
+    - how much output to give? just final or all steps?
+    - find good default solver parameters
 - memory management for gpu
 - what needs jit, which devices
 - precompute SVD for fitting